pamelagilmour/p-1/README.md

 ## 📧 Contact

 Questions or feedback?
-Open an issue or reach out on [LinkedIn/Twitter/Email].
+Open an issue.

 ---

-Built as part of my software engineering portfolio | [View Other Projects](link-to-portfolio)
+Built as part of my software engineering portfolio | [View Other Projects](https://my-next-app.sodalitemix.workers.dev/)